Narciso Contreras

-Narciso's work has been exhibited in galleries, museums and photo festivals in Europe, Asia, the USA and Mexico.
+His work has been exhibited in galleries, museums and photo festivals in Europe, Asia, the USA and Mexico.
 At the Saatchi Gallery in London his exhibition “Libya: a human marketplace" ranked the most visited exhibition in photojournalism in the world in 2017, and 3rd in Photography category with more than 520,000 visitors.

 Biography

-Narciso Contreras was born on July 1, 1975 in Mexico City.
 His father, a professor in philosophy, started teaching him from childhood at the age of eight, driving him to study philosophy at a later time at the National Autonomous University of Mexico (UNAM –Universidad Nacional Autónoma de Mexico).
 His interest in documentary cinema lead him to apply to study cinematography, but he was rejected from entering the two most prestigious schools in Mexico after failing the photography test during the selection process of applicants.
 He went on to study photography at the Active School of Photography (EAF – Escuela Activa de Fotografia) and simultaneously visual anthropology at the National School of Anthropology and History (ENAH –Escuela Nacional de Antropologia e Historia) in Mexico City.
 After graduating from photography he began doing non-paid assignments for local newspapers and started publishing his first reports.

 While studying Hinduism at university, he came into contact with Gaudiya Vaishnava monks.
-This encounter brought about change in his life with him moving to live in a monastery in Vrindavan, India to continue his studies.
-While there he photographed spiritual communities in the north and the influence of Maoism on the religious society of Nepal combining both of his most profound interests: photography and philosophy.
+He moved to live in a monastery in Vrindavan, India to continue his studies.
+While there he photographed spiritual communities in the north and the influence of Maoism on the religious society of Nepal.

 In 2010, after closing this period and motivated by unfolding events in the region he decided to move to Thailand to the border with Myanmar where he started working on documenting the ethnic war along the tribal areas in the country’s Karen and Kachin States.
 This was the beginning of his career as professional photographer.
 The ethnic war in Myanmar and the separatist strife in the Kashmir region controlled by India were the first stories of conflict he documented.
 He first joined Zuma Press agency, and then moved to the New York based agency, Polaris Images.

-In July 2012, Contreras makes his first incursion into the Middle East, covering the war in Syria.
+In July 2012, Contreras made his first incursion into the Middle East, covering the war in Syria.
 His pictures depicting the horrors of the war and the carnage over the civilian population were significant, and in some cases, unforgettable.
-When covering the war in Syria he started collaborating as stringer with the AP agency, a partnership that ended a year later after a controversy over a doctored photograph was made public.
+While covering the war in Syria he started collaborating as stringer with the AP agency, a partnership that ended a year later after a controversy over a doctored photograph was made public.